mint-lang/guide/reference/components/internal-state.md

 }
 ```

-The `state` keyword can be used to attach private state to a Component.
-This means unlike a property, it can't be passed in from another Component.
-We're using the `next` keyword to set a new state, just like we would for a property.
+The `state :` keyword is used to attach **private** state to a Component.
+It cannot be passed in from another Component, but is updated with the `next` keyword, just like we would for a property.